This is an overview of how to migrate your Highrise data to Nimble.

 After editing the headers in Row 2, delete the Highrise headers from Row 1 and move your data up by 1 row to line up the data and headers properly.

 Once you’ve completed these steps, select “Save As…” and select CSV (MS-DOS) format.
-To upload your new import, go to Settings >> Networks & Imports in Nimble and upload this as Generic CSV format.
+To upload your new import, go to Settings >> Import contacts in Nimble and upload this as Generic CSV format.

 If you have any questions, please write us at care@nimble.com, initiate a chat from this FAQ, or join one of our Nimble Onboarding and Best Practices sessions, held every weekday at 9 AM PT.